mapbox/mapbox-gl-boundaries/README.md

 ![switch boundaries](https://cloud.githubusercontent.com/assets/126868/15373632/3214b158-1d64-11e6-858b-e005c6f44235.gif)
 A Mapbox GL JS plugin that modifies the boundaries in your map.

+### Features
+- Add claimed boundaries to a country with disputed territories for a localized point of view.

 ### Usage
 Download the files from `dist/` and add it to your Mapbox Map `<head>` with: